Disaster Response

 StRAP and the Emergency Watershed Protection Program (EWP) provide resources and funding for stream repair projects following natural disasters.

-The NC Division of Soil and Water Conservation (DSWC), in conjunction with NRCS and local Soil and Water Conservation Districts, has developed an EWP & StRAP Site Assessment App to simplify and automate the EWP and/or StRAP site reporting process.
+The NC Division of Soil and Water Conservation (DSWC), in conjunction with NRCS and local Soil and Water Conservation Districts, has developed the Disaster Assessment and Reporting Tool (DART) to simplify and automate the EWP and/or StRAP site reporting process.
 The goal is to facilitate EWP applications for current and future disasters and to accommodate StRAP site assessment and applications.
-Users can currently use the app in the field or office to record all data required for the EWP Field Data Report (FDR) and Damage Survey Report (DSR).
+Users can currently use DART in the field or office to record most data required for the EWP Field Data Report (FDR) and Damage Survey Report (DSR).
 Sites not accepted for EWP funding may be automatically considered for StRAP funding.
-Learn more about StRAP.
+Learn more about StRAP

 For more information, contact: